Phonostalgia presents...

 Don't Forget the Salvation Army (My Doughnut Girl)

-(words by Elmore Leffingwell and James Lucas; music by Robert Brown and William Frisch)
+(w: Elmore Leffingwell and James Lucas; m: Robert Brown and William Frisch)

 New York, NY: Friday, May 16, 1919